CARES Act Emergency Grant

 Based on guidelines established by the federal government for disbursement of CARES Act funds, students must meet basic eligibility criteria for federal financial aid (Title IV Eligibility).
 Students who are not Title IV-eligible are not eligible for CARES Act Emergency Grants.

-Emergency funds will be available via an application process for Title IV-eligible students who were enrolled in at least one on-campus class on March 13, 2020.
+Emergency funds will be available via an application process for Title IV-eligible students.
 Eligible students will receive a message in their myCuesta email account with details about the application process.

 FREQUENTLY ASKED QUESTIONS

-Based on guidelines established by the U.S. Department of Education for disbursement of CARES Act funds, students must meet basic eligibility criteria for federal financial aid (Title IV Eligibility) AND must have been enrolled in at least one on-campus class on March 13, 2020.
+Based on guidelines established by the U.S. Department of Education for disbursement of CARES Act funds, students must meet basic eligibility criteria for federal financial aid (Title IV Eligibility).

 CARES Act Emergency Grants are intended to assist students with expenses related to the disruption of campus operations due to coronavirus (including eligible expenses under a student’s cost of attendance, such as food, housing, course materials, technology, health care, and child care).